 Coming up with a good name for your startup is both an objective and subjective exercise.
-The right name can be the foundation from which you build a loveable brand and company.
+The right name can be the foundation from which you build a lovable brand and company.

 The wrong name, however, cannot only fail to resonate with customers, but it can also result in challenging branding issues or even worse, insurmountable legal hurdles.